marckean/marcseparation/_docs/dad_kids_sport.md

 ![](../blobs/dadkidssport/report_kidssport2.png)

-- This is incorrect criticism, see below.
+- Expert's opinion - this is incorrect criticism, see below.

 ![](../blobs/dadkidssport/report_kidssport3.png)

+- Expert's opinion - the below makes this statement of concern irrelevant

 ## My rebuttal